 Spanish language web page: sitio web en español.

 $2,624,100 of the Suncor settlement will be used for Supplemental Environmental Projects (SEPs) to benefit the surrounding communities.
-The settlement provides for a community process which involves community members serving on a committee to review and select the projects to implement.
+The settlement provided for a community process which involved community members serving on a committee to review and select the projects to implement.

 Please see the CDPHE Air Pollution Control Division website for additional information regarding the Suncor Settlement.

-As of September 1, 2020, CDPHE has participated in 36 conversations with community leaders, community organizations, and elected officials from the areas around Suncor, resulting in a draft request for applications document and draft parameters for the evaluation committee.
-Four focus groups with community members have also been conducted to help ensure community perspectives are being accurately reflected in the developed materials.
+We participated in 36 conversations with community leaders, community organizations, and elected officials from the areas around Suncor, resulting in a draft request for applications document and draft parameters for the evaluation committee.
+We also conducted four focus groups with community members to help ensure community perspectives are being accurately reflected in the developed materials.

 - Two virtual community forums for residents of the areas around Suncor were held to discuss the Suncor settlement and resulting Supplemental Environmental Projects process.

 - A Spanish language virtual community forum with English interpretation was on September 23, 2020.

 - A second community forum, in English with Spanish Interpretation, was on September 26, 2020.

 - Both community forums covered the same topics.
 You can access the meeting notes from these community forums.